Cow slaughter ban has to be decided by states, not centre: BJP

 He said the BJP was aware that "the dirty tricks department of the Congress is adopting a strategy of spit and run by putting out deliberate, false fabricated rumours" in the social media that has affected communal balance in Meghalaya.

-“My charge is that those people spreading lies on the social media on the beef issue are responsible for trying to communalize the situation," said Kohli.
+“My charge is that those people spreading lies on the social media on beef issue are responsible of trying to communalize the situation," said Kohli, who is on a visit here.

 He said the way Congress workers slaughtered a calf in Kerala to protest against the notification was wrong.

 He asked, "Is that not a communal agenda?
-In India, the majority are Hindus.
+In India, majority are Hindus.
 Muslims and Christians eat beef.
-Muslims do not eat pork nor Jews.
+Muslims do not eat pork, so do Jews.
 So the Congress, if they want to protest against the Muslims, will they slaughter a pig?”

 Stating that such protests are unacceptable, Kohli said, “Are we supposed to cause pain to other religious groups in a protest and hurt the sentiments of somebody?”

-On the Madras High Court staying the notification, Kohli said it has been done to see whether the notification was correct under the law or not.
+On the Madras High Court staying the notification, Kohli said it has been done to see whether the notificaiton was correct under the law or not.

 "If it is not correct, then questions can be asked if it is badly drafted.
 But when it is correct in law, can we call it today, before the court has arrived at a judgement, an indictment of the government," he asked.